nirsky/react-native-scaling-example/README.md

 </div>
 <br/>

-Flex is your best friend when creating a scalable **layout**, especially when wanting to spread on the entire width or height (i.e. a list item) or when dividing a component to different sections.
+Flex is your best friend when creating a scalable **layout**, especially when wanting to spread it across the entire width or height (i.e. a list item) or when dividing a component to different sections.
 It will keep the same proportions among different devices, even when changing orientation.
 <br/><br/>
-Although flex is an amazing tool, it's not always enough for scaling.
-Some components won't scale easily with flex and you can only flex properties like width, height, margin and padding.
+While flex is an amazing tool for scaling, it's not always enough.
+With flex, some components won't scale easily and it’s limited to certain properties like width, height, margin and padding.
 Stuff like fontSize, lineHeight or SVG size can't be flexed.

 With that said, let’s continue to our second method.

  <h3>Method 2: Viewport Units</h3>